 Both groups wake up in a new galaxy owned by Emperor Velo XXVII, who plans on having the teams race for the entertainment of his subjects.
 He promises the Earthlings that winning the races will win their freedom, but threatens them with the destruction of Earth if they refuse to race.
 So not unlike Crash Team Racing’s story, Crash and friends agree to race for the Emperor and they travel across the different galaxy’s he owns for some fun racing action.

-Not unlike the Crash Wrath of Cortex Retrospective, I could copy and paste all of the gameplay portion of another Crash game, Team Racing.
-I say that as this is game is very close to the core of that title.
+Not unlike the Crash Wrath of Cortex Retrospective, I could copy and paste all of the gameplay portions of another Crash game, Team Racing.
+I say that as this game is very close to the core of that title.

 The gameplay modes include Adventure (which is exactly like it was in CTR), Race Time Trial, Lap Time Trial, Quick Race, Team Race and Cup Tournament.
 The adventure mode should be noted, as it has a lot of content like in CTR.
 You five worlds to race through and the end goal is to complete three races to unlock a boss key.
 After getting this boss key, you can move on to the next world.
 Each level has different missions to complete and they closely mirror CTR.
 Time Trails which have you bash into creates to freeze the clock, CNK tokens to collect during the race and even some Crystal Collecting missions to complete.

 Boss races return like in CTR and they function the same too.
-But the major difference in gameplay are the track designs and the brand new gravity mechanics.
+But the major difference in gameplay is the track designs and the brand new gravity mechanics.

 What makes this even better is the return of the great drifting system, where if you press one of the triggers before you hit the red point, you can get a turbo boost.
 You can do this up to three times and you also have the ability to hop off large gaps to get a bigger boost.